laurentj/wikirenderer/README.md

 - WR3 (a markup specific to WikiRenderer 3.0)
 - ClassicWR (a markup specific to WikiRenderer 1.0)

-And it can generates HTML.
+And it can generates HTML, Docbook, or cleaned text.

-In the final release, support of Markdown markup, Docbook generator, Markdown generator and text generator are planed.
+In the final release, support of Markdown markup and Markdown generator are planed.

 Install
 -------